 Loss prevention is a big liability for any business, but it’s especially common in retail.
 In a retail setting, profit loss can arise from something as straightforward as shoplifting, or it can be as subtle as an administrative error or employees offering improper discounts to friends, acquaintances, or relatives.

-Loss prevention creates a defense against the many ways that fraud and theft can damage businesses.
+Loss prevention creates a defence against the many ways that fraud and theft can damage businesses.
 In brick-and-mortar retail stores, loss prevention might involve installing security cameras or training employees to spot fraudulent returns.
-For an online retailer, a loss prevention strategy can include software that detects purchasing anomalies like shipping addresses that differ from billing addresses, requiring debit card verification to make purchases, or automatically setting purchase limits to mitigate criminal activity because very large orders can indicate attempted fraud.
+For an online retailer, a loss prevention strategy can include software that detects purchasing anomalies like delivery addresses that differ from billing addresses, requiring debit card verification to make purchases, or automatically setting purchase limits to mitigate criminal activity because very large orders can indicate attempted fraud.

 In short, loss prevention includes any measure that businesses take to help protect revenues and mitigate fraud.

 Loss prevention is crucial for both omnichannel retailers and brick-and-mortar stores—a sound strategy for minimising profit loss improves your bottom line and can help your business grow.

 Some of the most common approaches to loss prevention in retail include:

 - Security tags.
 These can discourage shoplifting and alert staff when it does occur.
 Special equipment is necessary to remove or deactivate the tags properly.
 Many security tags contain ink that damages the stolen item if the tag is removed by force.
 Clothing retailers most often employ this type of loss prevention.

 - Closed-circuit television.
 This is a highly effective method for recording and monitoring retail spaces or preventing break-ins.
 Even the presence of a sign alerting shoppers or would-be intruders that they’re on camera can discourage theft.